TWKB/Specification/twkb.md

 ###General rules
 The first point in a TWKB-geometry is represented by it's full coordinates, the rest is delta-values relative to the point before.
-How the deltavalues are serialized is described in the section "Delta value array rules" below.<br>
+How the deltavalues are serialized is described in the section "Delta value array rules" below.<br><br>
 Datatypes used is of fixed length or VarInt.
 VarInt is a vay of encoding variable length Integers described here: https://developers.google.com/protocol-buffers/docs/encoding#varints